astro/microvm.nix/README.md

 - MicroVMs have a read-only root disk with a prepopulated `/nix/store`
 - You define your MicroVMs in a Nix Flake's `nixosConfigurations` section, reusing the `nixosModules` that are exported by this Flake
+- MicroVMs can access stateful filesystems either on a image volume as a block device or as a shared directory hierarchy through virtiofsd.
+- Zero, one, or more virtual tap ethernet network interfaces can be attached to a MicroVM.

 ## Hypervisors